ludusrusso/ludusrusso.github.io/fabacademy/index.md

 ## Hi, welcome to my personal page of Fab Academy 2018.

-As you probably don't know, I'm currently thinking on enrolling to the Fac Academy 2018.
+As you probably don't know, I'm currently thinking on enrolling to the Fab Academy 2018.

 > Due to some *technical issues*, I'm not actually enrolled, so I'm building this sub-site on my personal blog to do the various exercizes.